grafana/grafana/docs/sources/auth/azuread.md

 1. Click **Manifest**.

    - Define the required Application Role values for Grafana: Viewer, Editor, Admin.
-Without this configuration, all users receive the Viewer role.
+Otherwise, all users will have the Viewer role.
    - Every role requires a unique ID.
    - Generate the unique ID on Linux with `uuidgen`, and on Windows through Microsoft PowerShell with `New-Guid`.